ARVO: Atlas of Reproducible Vulnerabilities for Open-Source Software: Discussion

+\textbf{Vulnerability Scope.} ARVO is biased toward vulnerabilities that manifest as a crash on a PoC input.
+Bugs that are hard to reproduce, such as race conditions whose triggering window is narrow, are excluded; so are vulnerability classes without an observable crash signal (e.g., logic flaws).
+Extending the methodology to these classes is left for future work.

-While reproducing vulnerabilities, we did not perform strict matches on the crash type and address, potentially affecting the accuracy of the \dataset (i.e., it is possible that the crash we reproduce differs from the original vulnerability, despite sharing the same triggering input).
-Additional measurements could be used to improve the data quality.
+\textbf{PoC-based Reproduction.} While reproducing vulnerabilities, we did not enforce strict matches on the crash type and address, which may affect the accuracy of the \dataset (i.e., it is possible that the crash we reproduce differs from the original vulnerability, despite sharing the same triggering input).